jmorris0x0/terraform-provider-k8sconnect/docs/resources/object.md

 ### Required

+- `cluster` (Attributes) Kubernetes cluster connection for this specific resource.
+Can be different per-resource, enabling multi-cluster deployments without provider aliases.
+Supports inline credentials (token, exec, client certs) or kubeconfig. (see [below for nested schema](#nestedatt--cluster))
 - `yaml_body` (String) UTF-8 encoded, single-document Kubernetes YAML.
 Multi-doc files will fail validation.

 ### Optional

-- `cluster` (Attributes) Kubernetes cluster connection for this specific resource.
-Can be different per-resource, enabling multi-cluster deployments without provider aliases.
-Supports inline credentials (token, exec, client certs) or kubeconfig. (see [below for nested schema](#nestedatt--cluster))
-- `cluster_connection` (Attributes, Deprecated) Deprecated: Use 'cluster' instead. (see [below for nested schema](#nestedatt--cluster_connection))
 - `delete_protection` (Boolean) Prevent accidental deletion of the resource.
 If set to true, the resource cannot be deleted unless this field is set to false.
 - `delete_timeout` (String) How long to wait for a resource to be deleted before considering the deletion failed.
 Defaults to 300s (5 minutes).
 - `force_destroy` (Boolean) Force deletion by removing finalizers. **WARNING:** Unlike other providers, this REMOVES finalizers after timeout.
 May cause data loss and orphaned cloud resources.
 Consult documentation before enabling.